-- 1. If a customer must be involuntarily disconnected between October 15 and April 15 for failure to comply with the residential disconnection provisions, it must not occur on a Friday, unless the customer declines to enter into a payment agreement offered that day in person or via personal contact by telephone by the cooperative: - 2.
+- 1. If a customer must be involuntarily disconnected between October 15 and April 15 for failure to comply with the residential disconnection provisions, it must not occur on a Friday, unless the customer declines to enter into a payment agreement offered that day in person or via personal contact by telephone by the cooperative; - 2.
 The disconnection must not occur on a weekend, holiday or the day before a holiday, when utility offices are closed, or after the close of business on a day when disconnection is permitted, unless a representative from the electric cooperative who is authorized to enter into a payment agreement, accept and continue service offers a payment agreement to the customer; and - 3.
 If a customer does not respond to a disconnection notice, the customer must not be disconnected until the utility investigates whether the home is occupied.
 If the unit is occupied, the utility must immediately inform the occupant of the provisions of this section.
 If the unit is unoccupied, the utility must give seven days written notice of the proposed disconnection to the local energy assistance provider before disconnecting.
 If prior to disconnection, a customer appeals a notice of involuntary disconnection, as provided by the utility's established appeal procedure, the utility must not disconnect until the appeal is resolved.

 If you need help with your electric bill during the winter months, contact energy assistance and apply for funds.
 It is very important that this is done before October.
 IF you receive a Disconnect Notice on your monthly bill, it is YOUR responsibility to either pay the balance by the due date or contact our office immediately to make other arrangements.
+All arrangements must be kept to avoid disconnection of services and to make any future arrangements.